shajra/nix-project/doc/project-documenting.md

 Because Nix provides `org2gfm` and all its dependencies, its instance of Emacs is safely isolated and hidden from any other instance of Emacs a user might have installed otherwise.
 This isolation is helpful because instances of Emacs can be finicky to keep configured correctly.

-We can also call `org2gfm` with an invocation of `nix shell` to ensure our documentation is executed in a controlled environment.
+We can further use Nix to ensure `org2gfm` is invoked in a controlled environment.
 This way, any commands referenced by code snippets can be guaranteed to be on `PATH`.
 This sandboxing makes documentation generation even more repeatable, regardless of which machine we generate documentation on.
-New projects scaffolded with Nix-project are set up this way to call `org2gfm` with `nix shell`.

 The `org2gfm` is very small.
 Most of the work is done by Emacs.
 The script mainly simplifies the complexity of configuring and running Emacs.